A statistical framework for analyzing shape in a time series of random geometric objects: Framework

-takes values in $M^\prime$.
-In the literature both processes are often denoted by $\mb{X}$.
-However, given the context, we will try to avoid confusion and simply notice the equivalence $\tilde{\mb{X}}_{t}=\mb{X}_{t}(M)$.

 In practice, we do not observe the random functions fully on their domain of definition.
-Instead, we observe a so-called \textit{point cloud} for each fixed $t$, possibly with measurement error.
-To make this precise, define the multiple evaluation functional Then an $n$-dimensional point cloud for the function $\mb{X}_t$ is given by
+Instead, we observe a so-called \textit{point cloud} for each $t$.
+To make this precise, define the multiple evaluation functional Then a point cloud of size $n$ of $\mb{X}_t$ can be represented as

-The data thus arises as an ensemble of point clouds $(\tilde{\mb{X}}^n_{t,T})_{t=1}^T$ rather than as a sample $(\mb{X}_{t,T})_{t=1}^T$.
-Note that we remain agnostic about the way $\{m_i\}$ are sampled; geometric requirements will be described below in Assumption~\ref{as:mincov}.
-Intuitively, it must be clear that in an appropriate sense (see \eqref{eq:cloudapprox}).
-In our framework, the point cloud length $n$ is a function of the sample size, i.e., $n=n(T)$, which is essential in the analysis; see also Section \ref{pointcloudpart}.